 There are not many people that do a happy dance when it come time to do the laundry.
 However, learning how to do the laundry properly from sorting to folding can save you time and money.
-Get the steps for washing, drying and even ironing all of your clothes.
+Learn how to do laundry step-by-step in this guide to for washing, drying and even ironing all of your clothes.

 Getting Ready to Wash Clothes

 When you are getting ready to do your laundry, there are several tools you're going to need to get it done properly.
+The best way to do laundry is to have the right products and follow these simple steps.
 Before you even start your laundry, you'll need:

 - Laundry detergent

 - Fabric softener

 - Ironing board

 Step 1: Sort Laundry Into Piles